alchemycodelab/city-builder/README.md

   - Why?
 A place to hold/inject slogans
   - Use the `display a list` pattern from earlier
 6) Div for counts
+  - Why?
+A place to hold how many times each dropdown was used

 ## Events
 on change of any dropdown